Abdur-Rahim-sheikh/ml_prep/README.md

 1) Simplify Model
     - Use a less complex model to prevent the model from capturing noise in the training data.
 2) Cross-Validation
     - Use cross-validation techniques to ensure that the model generalizes well to unseen data.
+Cause cross-validation takes the average of the model's performance on different subsets of the training data.
 3) Regularization Techniques
     - Apply regularization methods (like L1, L2 regularization) to penalize large weights and prevent the model from fitting the training data too closely.
 4) Data Augmentation